ltiwana/Get-CanadianStatutoryHolidays/README.md

 # Get-CanadianStatutoryHolidays
-Get Canadian Statutory Holidays using PowerShell
+Get Canadian Statutory Holidays using PowerShell in table or object form

 ## How to use it: